Church of St Deinst, Llangarron: History

 St Deiniol was a 6th century Celtic ecclesiastic, traditionally recorded as the first Bishop of Bangor.
 His name is variously rendered as Denoual, Deinst, and Daniel.
 Church dedications to the saint are rare, St Deinst's in Llangarron being the only such occurrence in England.
 The origins of the church at Llangarron were as a possession of Monmouth Priory.
 The present structure was mostly constructed in the 14th century, with restorations in the 19th and early 20th centuries.
 The 14th century work was probably a reconstruction of an earlier wooden church, dating from the 11th century.
 The later restorations were undertaken by George Pearson in 1841 and by John Pollard Seddon in 1900–1901.

 The church remains an active parish church in the Diocese of Hereford.
 Refurbishment of the building took place in 2009, supported by a grant from the National Churches Trust.
 The redevelopment included the construction of a community hub, the Garron Centre.

 The church is part of 'The Borders Group of Parishes'.
 The benefice comprises Goodrich with Welsh Bicknor, Marstow, Llangarron, Llangrove and Welsh Newton with Llanrothal.

 In recent years the church has held a number of concerts, including a Baroque Concert "The Am’rous Flute", Hereford Concert Band who performed the Big Band sound, Chepstow Male Voice Choir, the Charles Medlam viola da gamba lunchtime recital and the Liberty Street Jazz Band.
-In 2010 the church was the venue for a Medieval Mystery Play which played to a packed audience.
+In 2010 the church was the venue for a Medieval Mystery Play.

 Architecture and description

 The church is built of Old Red Sandstone, in part carved ashlar and in part rubble infill.
 The building comprises a nave, chancel, and a tower with an external stair turret.
 The style is Perpendicular Gothic.
 Alan Brooks, in his 2012 Herefordshire Pevsner, notes the "substantial" font and the Jacobean pulpit.
-The 14th-century font is octagonal in shape and perpendicular in design, with carved quatrefoils on the bowl and tracery and fleurons on the stem.
+The 14th-century font is octagonal in shape and perpendicular in design, with carved quatrefoils, tracery and fleurons.

 The church contains an early carving, originally thought to be medieval tombstone commemorating a child, but also believed to be Romano-British in date.
 It is possibly a depiction of Deiniol.